 As a writer, I knew Paris was known for its lights and love but every day I learn more about the stark differences in culture compared to America.
-Living here as a 27-year-old woman from the US has helped me create newer, healthier, European patterns for my life.
+Living here as a 20-something-year-old woman from the US has helped me create newer, healthier, European patterns for my life.
 Patterns that I doubt I would have formed if I wasn't living in Paris.

 Moving to France was my dream and I knew I had to make it happen.